root-project/root/tree/ntuple/v7/doc/specifications.md

 The field version and type version are used for schema evolution.

 If `flags=0x0001` (_repetitive field_) is set, the field represents a fixed-size array.
-In this case, an additional 64bit integer followes immeidately specifies the size of the array.
+In this case, an additional 64bit integer follows immediately that specifies the size of the array.
 Typically, another (sub) field with `Parent Field ID` equals the id of aforemention field is expected to be found, representing the array content for the fixed-size array (see Section "Mapping of C++ Types to Fields and Columns").